asadoconfritas/simple_shell/README.md

 This version of the Unix shell is quite simple, but it is very efficient in preventing any memory leak.

+## Requierments

+- Allowed editors: vi, vim, emacs
+- All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+- All your files should end with a new line
+- A README.md file, at the root of the folder of the project is mandatory
+- Your code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl
+- Your shell should not have any memory leaks
+- No more than 5 functions per file
+- All your header files should be include guarded
+- Use system calls only when you need to

 ### Use and examples
 #### To install and compile
 ~~~~